jasonbayton/11ty/_src/projects/package-search/support/enable-managed-config.md

 - Ensure variables or custom data is applying correctly from the EMM (for example `$email$` is translated by the EMM correctly to `user@email.com`)
 - View in real-time applied configurations without the lengthy and cumbersome process of pulling device logs.

-In order to leverage this feature, PACKAGE SEARCH requires the delegation of a Device Policy Manager permission, `MANAGED_CONFIGURATION`, also referred to in Android as `DELEGATION_APP_RESTRICTIONS`.
-Here's how you can configure this.
+In order to leverage this feature, PACKAGE SEARCH requires the delegation of a Device Policy Manager scope, `MANAGED_CONFIGURATION`, also referred to in Android as `DELEGATION_APP_RESTRICTIONS`.
+The following documents how you can configure this.

 <div class="callout callout-blue">
 <div class="callout-heading">Head's up</div>